FirebirdSQL/python3-base/README.md

 ### Context-based logging

 Module `logging` provides context-based logging system built on top of standard `logging` module.
+It also solves the common logging management problem when various modules use hard-coded separate loggers, and provides several types of message wrappers that allow lazy message interpolation using f-string, brace (`str.format`) or dollar (`string.Template`) formats.

 The context-based logging:

-- Adds context information (defined as combination of topic, agent and context string values) into `logging.LogRecord`, that could be used in logging message.
+1. Adds context information into `logging.LogRecord`, that could be used in logging entry formats.
-- Adds support for f-string message format.
-- Allows assignment of loggers to specific contexts.
-The `LoggingManager` class maintains a set of bindings between `Logger` objects and combination of `agent`, `context` and `topic` specifications.
-It’s possible to bind loggers to exact combination of values, or whole sets of values using `ANY` sentinel.
-It means that is possible to assign specific Logger to log messages for particular agent in any context, or any agent operating in specific context etc.
+2. Allows assignment of loggers to specific contexts.

 ### Trace/audit for class instances